 Kavadiya Bhat, the storyteller takes the temple to the Jajman or patron’s house, tells stories and collects his Dakshina or fees.
 The tradition is called Kavad Banchana or Kavad Katha.
 It is a way of living for him.
 What is interesting is the reversal of who visits whom.
 Most of the times it is the devotees who visit the temple, but with Kavad, it is the deity who come home in the form of Kavad shrine.

 Kavadiya Bhats are traditional genealogists who also play the twin role of a storyteller.
-They tell the family histories through the intricately painted panels of Kavad.
+They tell the family histories through the intricately painted panels.
 The patrons, a primary source of income, are inherited by the Kavadiya Bhats.
 What a beautiful way of preserving personal histories and also letting someone earn their livelihood through this.
 As I was reading about them I realized we had such impeccable records keeping systems at every village level.
 Wonder why and when we lost them.

 Kavadiya Bhats also travel village to village telling stories.
-They sit in front of the audience with their Kavad and tell the story.
+They sit in front of the audience and tell the story.
 In between, they would open a flap beneath the story panels and collect donations.
 Smart ones would stop at the logical points when the audience curiosity is at its peak to collect the donation.

 Kavad in Modern Times

-After recording the video, when I was talking to the Kavadiya Bhat, he told me that these days they are making Kavads for educational purposes.
+After recording the video, when I was talking to the Kavadiya Bhat, he told me that these days they are making them for educational purposes.
 For example, a box to teach alphabets to the kids.
 Now, is that not incredible.

-Some miniature versions of Kavad are available online.
+Some miniature versions available online.

 A Bangalore Mirror article tells me that new age storytellers are designing their own Kavad sets to tell their stories.
-I thought this concept telling stories using Kabir poetry is great.
+I thought this concept of telling stories using Kabir poetry is great.